manoharan-lab/holopy/docs/source/index.rst

   <fit_tutorial>` (based on the above structures) to experimental
   data.

-HoloPy provides a powerful and (relatively) user friendly interface to scattering theories, nonlinear minimizers, and optical propagation.
-It provides a set of flexible objects that make it easy to describe complex experiments or theoretical situations.
+HoloPy provides a powerful and user-friendly interface to scattering and optical propagation theories.
+It also provides a set of flexible objects that make it easy to describe and analyze data from complex experiments or simulations.

-The easiest see what HoloPy is all about is to jump in to the examples in our :ref:`user_guide`.
+The easiest way to see what HoloPy is all about is to jump to the examples in our :ref:`user_guide`.

 HoloPy started as a project in the `Manoharan Lab at Harvard University <http://manoharan.seas.harvard.edu/>`_.
 If you use HoloPy, you may wish to cite one or more of the sources listed in :ref:`credits`.
-We also encourage you to sign up for our `User Mailing List <https://groups.google.com/d/forum/holopy-users>`_ so we can keep you up to date on releases, answer questions, and you can benefit from other user's questions.
+We also encourage you to sign up for our `User Mailing List <https://groups.google.com/d/forum/holopy-users>`_ to keep up to date on releases, answer questions, and benefit from other users' questions.

 .. toctree::
    :maxdepth: 2